VietnamHo Chi MinhCho Quan Church in Ho Chi Minh City

 A Brief History of the Church

-In the 1700s, a large number of Catholics from other provinces moved to Ho Chi Minh City, especially Cho Quan area, to settle and earn their living.
+In the 1700s, many Catholics from other provinces moved to Ho Chi Minh City, especially the Cho Quan area, to settle and earn their living.
 Afterward, they built the Catholic house of Cho Quan in 1720.
 At first, the church’s architecture was simple, with only one small chapel and an altar inside.
-After being rebuilt for a few times from the damage caused by the Vietnam War, the latest version of the church was inaugurated on December 16th, 1896, by Vicar Nicolas Hamm and is mostly reserved until today.
+After being rebuilt a few times from the damage caused by the Vietnam War, the latest version of the church was inaugurated on December 16th, 1896, by Vicar Nicolas Hamm and is mainly reserved until today.

 Read more about Catholicism in Vietnam.